-The new cervical screening test detects human papillomavirus (HPV), a virus that can cause changes in the cells of the cervix.
+This test detects human papillomavirus (HPV), a virus that can cause changes in the cells of the cervix.
 Evidence suggests that screening for HPV every 5 years is more effective, and just as safe as screening with a Pap test every 2 years.
-The new cervical screening test is expected to protect up to 30% more women.
+The cervical screening test is expected to protect up to 30% more women.

 Women will be invited to start cervical screening from the age of 25 and continue screening until they are 74.
-Women with a normal screening history should have their first screening 2 years after their last Pap test.
+Women aged 25-74 years with a normal screening history should have their first Cervical Screening Test 2 years after their last Pap test.

 For women under 25 years of age with a normal screening history, it is safe to wait until the age of 25 years to have their first Cervical Screening Test.

 Information and resources for health professionals

 There are a range of information and resources available for health professionals including: